 Eligible applicants must be citizens or non-citizen nationals of the United States, or have been lawfully admitted to the United States for permanent residence and have in their possession an Alien Registration Receipt Card (I-151 or I-551) or other legal verification of admission for permanent residence.
 Individuals on temporary or student visas are eligible provided that they hold a valid US visa and a postdoctoral appointment at Washington University or one of the ICTS affiliates.
 The MSCI program is unable to sponsor visas.
 Typically, students who desire to enter the program obtain a visa sponsored through their research department.

 Applicants must have an established relationship with a senior faculty member prior to beginning the MSCI program.
 Applicants should look for mentors that match their research interests.
 You should contact each mentor you are interested in working with directly stating your interest in their research and your desire to work with them.
 Suggested mentors can be found under profiles.
 If you are having problems finding a mentor, please contact us.

-Applications for the MSCI are currently OPEN.
-The next application deadline is Monday, November 3rd, 5:00pm CST.
+Applications for the MSCI are currently CLOSED.
+The next application cycle will begin in January 2015..

 Seven items needed for a complete application:

 Only complete applications will be reviewed.
 Applications will not be considered complete until all supporting documents have been submitted.
 All application materials must be submitted online.
 Supporting documents may be updated and resubmitted online prior to the application deadline.
 Please note that the selection committee will only receive the latest version of each document that is uploaded to the online site.
 Applicants may also attach notes within the online application system after the application form has been submitted if they wish to include additional information (i.e. awards, publications, etc.) for consideration during the selection process.